Is 367 a good credit score?

 Can you get a personal loan with a credit score of 367?

-Very few lenders will approve you for a personal loan with a 367 credit score.
+Very few personal loan lenders will approve you for a personal loan with a 367 credit score.
 However, there are some that work with bad credit borrowers.
 But, personal loans from these lenders come with high interest rates.

 It’s best to avoid payday loans and high-interest personal loans as they create long-term debt problems and just contribute to a further decline in credit score.